gguillau/Data-Science-Portfolio/README.md

 ##  <p align=center> Relevant Experience: </p>
 ### [Tweet Geolocation Prediction - Yachay.ai | Junior NLP Engineer](https://github.com/giova22i/Yachay.ai-Tweet-Geolocation-Prediction)
-Contributed research to company’s infrastructure, with the goal of training a deep learning model using BERT to predict user geolocation from individual tweets.
+Contributed research to the company's infrastructure, with the goal of training a deep learning model using BERT to predict user geolocation from individual tweets.
+Yachay is an open-source Machine Learning community that has collected decades worth of useful natural language data from various sources.

 __Highlights__:

 * Identified and gathered relevant data from various sources.
-* Performed exploratory data analysis to gain insights into the data.Implemented Hugging Face NLP pipelines to extract text features: sentiment, topic, language
+* Performed exploratory data analysis to gain insights into the data
+* Utilized Hugging Face NLP pipelines to extract various text features, including sentiment analysis, topic identification, and language detection
-* Preprocess the text data (e.g., tokenization, removing stop words) using BERT  for model training
+* Preprocessed the text data (e.g., tokenization, removing stop words) using BERT  for model training
 * Evaluated model performance using appropriate MSE and haversine loss
 * Median and mean differences between predicted and actual distances were 1,334 km and 1,881 km, respectively, demonstrating the model's accuracy.
 * Acknowledged the workflow's potential to provide valuable geolocation prediction capabilities, with the possibility of scaling and integrating it into the existing infrastructure for real-time application